 Please complete an online application for to register your interest.
 From there, our Course Secretary Dr Maria Haley will contact you for further details, to select your classes and arrange payment.

-Full payment for the outstanding amount is due on the Monday 12th July.
+Full payment for the summer school is due on the Friday 1st July.